AqwamCreates/DataPredict/docs/API/Models/ReinforcementLearningActorCriticBaseModel.md

 * rewardValue: The reward gained at current state.

-* currentFeatureVector: The currrent state of the environment.
+* currentFeatureVector: The current state of the environment.

+* terminalStateValue: A value of 1 indicates that the current state is a terminal state.
+A value of 0 indicates that the current state is not terminal.

 ### episodeUpdate()